nsdfxela/nsdfxela.github.io/faq.markdown

 ### [](#header-3)3.
 Does Remote Face send my images somewhere?

 No, avatars are generated locally on your computer without sending your images outside.
+It only will be sent if you choose QR code as a way to transfer the selfie from your smartphone to computer where Remote Face is installed.

 ### [](#header-3)4.
 What are the system requirements for Remote Face?

 PC:
 *   Windows 7 and higher
 *   CPU with AVX support
 *   GPU and driver with support for OpenGL 3.3 or higher